Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_8/dashboard/src/Notifications/Notifications.js
+- File: `task_8/dashboard/src/Notifications/Notifications.js`

-28. Memoized selectors: update the test suite mandatory
+### 28. Memoized selectors: update the test suite

-In Notifications.test.js, add two new tests:
+In `Notifications.test.js`, add two new tests:

-Clicking on the first button should call setNotificationFilter with URGENT Clicking on the second button should call setNotificationFilter with DEFAULT In notificationSelector.test.js:
+- Clicking on the first button should call `setNotificationFilter` with `URGENT`
+- Clicking on the second button should call `setNotificationFilter` with `DEFAULT`

+In `notificationSelector.test.js`:

-Update the previous tests to work correctly
+- Update the previous tests to work correctly
-Create a new test to verify that the selector returns unread urgent notifications when the filter is set **Tips:**
+- Create a new test to verify that the selector returns unread urgent notifications when the filter is set

+**Tips:**

-At this point, you should be able to load the notifications panel, filter the list using the two new buttons, and mark items as read
+- At this point, you should be able to load the notifications panel, filter the list using the two new buttons, and mark items as read

 **Requirements:**